AGCoL

 Text Align (from hit popup)

-Hover over a hit-wire and right click for the information popup shown below.
-The Align Hit option aligns the hit as shown on the right.
+Hover over a hit-wire and right click for the information popup shown on the lower left.
+The Align Hit option aligns the hit as shown on the lower right.
 Use the Reverse button to view the reverse complement alignment.

-Trimmed alignments: SyMAP extracts the sequence between the coordinates provided by MUMmer and aligns the sequence.
+Trimmed alignments: SyMAP extracts the sequence between the coordinates provided by MUMmer and aligns the sequence using a dynamic programming algorithm.
 When the sequences do not align fully, the alignment is trimmed.
 This is illustrated above for subhit 5, where the Trim 0,13 indicates that 13 bases were trimmed off the end.
+The un-trimmed alignment can be viewed by selected No trim.

 Alternative base views